alperengozeten/ErasMOVE-app/README.md

 -   Students will be able to create a request for a course that they want to take in their mobility as a possible equivalence of a course in Bilkent.
 In the request, the student will be able to attach the syllabus of the course and explain the contents.
 The request will be delivered to the related course coordinator for their approval.

--   Students will be able to create pre-approval forms to get approval for their planned courses from the department coordinator.
+-   Students will be able to create pre-approval forms to get approval for their planned courses from the department coordinator (there will be two of these if the student is a double major or doing a minor).
 While creating this form, students will have the option to merge some courses depending on their university (i.e. universities in France).
 The system won’t accept the form unless the total ECTS workload of the courses is below 30 (this is strict) or above 40 (more flexible).

 -   In case a student cancels their placement, the top student on the waiting list might be offered this empty slot by the department coordinator.
 Students will have the ability to accept or decline this offer.

 -   The student will be able to create a new (secondary) pre-approval form through our system in case he/she fails to take the desired courses at registration in the mobility.
 The same process for approval will start once again.

--   Each student will have a profile containing their related information such as department, current GPA, semester, etc. Information related to different language proficiencies (German, French, etc.) will also be displayed on the profile page of students.
+-   Each student will have a profile containing their related information such as department, current GPA, semester, double major and minor status, etc. Information related to different language proficiencies (German, French, etc.) will also be displayed on the profile page of students.
 Most importantly, they will be able to see the current status of their application.

 -   Each admitted student will have an option on their profile page to request a Learning Agreement and Acceptance Letter, which is required by the visa processes.